Beverly, Chicago: Economy and employment

-Among Beverly residents, education was the leading employer, accounting for 19.1percent of the population.
-The next two major industries of employment were health care (13.1percent) and public administration (12.1percent).
-Within the community area, professional employment, accommodation and food service, retail trade, and health care were the top four employer industries, accounting for 16.3, 15.7 14.1, and 11.8percent, respectively.
+Among Beverly residents, education was the leading employer, accounting for 18.0% of the population.
+The next two major industries of employment were health care (13.4%) and public administration (12.5%).
+Within the community area, transportation, professional employment, accommodation and food service, retail trade, and health care were the top five employer industries, accounting for 18.9%, 17.9%, 11.9%, 10.1%, and 9.0%, respectively.

 Western Avenue and 95 Street are zoned for business, as well as the intersection of 99th Street and Longwood Drive (i.e. the area surrounding the 99th Street station) and the intersection of 103rd Street and Longwood Drive (i.e. the area surrounding the 103rd Street station).

 Politics

 Local

 In the Chicago City Council, Beverly is located entirely within the 19th Ward, represented by Democrat Matthew O'Shea.
 A long-time resident of the community area, he has represented the ward since 2011.
 In the Cook County Board of Commissioners, it is contained within the 11th district, represented by John P. Daley since the district was established in 1994.